How Vitamin D Rich Foods May Help Remedy Insomnia

 A study from the Journal of Investigative Medicine found that vitamin D has important functions beyond those of supporting calcium and bones in the body.
 It concluded that vitamin D is a boost to immunity and a deficiency of the vitamin is common in autoimmune disease – a disease where the body’s immune system attacks healthy cells by mistake.
 These include multiple sclerosis, rheumatoid arthritis, diabetes and inflammatory bowel disease.

-In the “Top 10 vitamin D Foods” chart below, the foods are shown with their amounts of vitamin D and what percentage of the recommended daily value (DV) they have.
-For example, 3 ounces of sardines provides 164 IU (international units) of vitamin D and this is 41% of the recommended daily intake of 400 IU.
-Daily values are developed by the U.S. Food and Drug Administration to help provide a general guideline, however doses of 1,000 to 2,000 IU or more daily are not uncommon.
+As an example, 3 ounces of sardines provides 164 IU (international units) of vitamin D and this is 41% of the recommended daily intake of 400 IU.
+Daily values are developed by the U.S. Food and Drug Administration to help provide a general guideline, however doses of 1,000 or more daily are not uncommon.

-Good vitamin D foods include cod liver oil, sardines, salmon, mackerel, eggs, herring, raw maitake mushrooms, and vitamin D fortified milk and yogurt.
+Good vitamin D foods include cod liver oil, sardines, salmon, mackerel, eggs, herring, raw mushrooms, yogurt, cheese and liver.

 This health news is shared by Nutrition Breakthroughs, a provider of natural health articles and effective natural remedies since 2001.
 Nutrition Breakthroughs makes the original calcium and magnesium based sleep aid Sleep Minerals II, as well as Joints and More, the natural solution for joint relief, aches and pains and stronger hair and nails.